mavstars8086/ISQA8086_GroupProject/Audience_Profile.md

  * Responsibilities:
  * Job Experience: She has been the director for Linda Loring Nature Foundation for four years.
  * Education level & background: She obtained her PhD in Ecology and Evolutionary Biology before joining Linda Lorning Nature Foundation.
 Before joining as a director, she was a post doctoral fellow at University of Connecticut for five months and research supervisor at Nantucket Conservation Foundation for four years.
- * Interests & focus:
+ * Interests & focus: **She's interested in the leaf metric "breaking bud" **

  ### Organizational
- * Sector: Nonprofit
+ * Sector: **Nonprofit**
- * Mission:
+ * Mission: **'The Linda Loring Nature Foundation is dedicated to preserving and protecting Nantucket's biologically diverse ecosystems.
+The Foundation's property, a living laboratory for research and education, advances broad community support and environmental understanding to respect the fragile habitats surrounding us.'**
- * Stakeholders:
+ * Stakeholders: **Multiple Organizations, Institutions, Agencies, Business, and Individuals**

  ### Individual and Organizational
  * Data capabilities: